Hospital-based surveillance of COVID-19 in Switzerland

 - Hôpital de Fribourg (HFR - paediatrics only) in Fribourg - FR

 - Spitaeler Schaffhausen (Spitaeler SH) in Schaffhausen - SH

-It is possible to access the data contained within the database with some restriction.
+It is possible to access the data contained within the database with some restrictions.
 The procedure is described in the following document:

 In a nutshell: the applicant must fill a concept sheet detailing the team in charge of the analysis, the analysis plan, and the variables needed for the analysis.
 The applicant then must send it the Organising Committee (OC) who will forward it to the Scientific Committee (SC).
 After acceptance by the SC, the concept sheet will be circulated among participating hospital to decide if they want to opt-out of the analysis.
 Note that we only accept one project per concept-sheet.

-Before submitting a concept sheet, please make sure that it is not a duplicate from one of the accepted projects (listed below) and that everything is complete.
-If you need any additional information, please reach one of the contact person listed on the right.
+Before submitting a concept sheet, please ensure it includes all relevant information and that it is not a duplicate of one of the accepted projects listed below.
+If additional information is needed, please contact one of the individuals listed on the right.

 The CH-SUR study group member list can be found here.
 This is the official co-author list for each participating hospital.

 Cohort Profile: SARS-CoV-2/COVID-19 hospitalised patients in Switzerland

 Lead: Amaury Thiabaud (ISG) & Anne Iten (HUG)

 Background.
 SARS-CoV-2/COVID-19, which emerged in China in late 2019, rapidly spread across the world causing several million victims in 213 countries.
 Switzerland was severely hit by the virus, with 43’000 confirmed cases as of September 1st, 2020.